-If you don’t have your own car, there are still some options to get to Flinders Chase National Park in the form of day tours which will take you to the best known attractions and sights.
-Unfortunately this will limit what you can see, but it will give you a taste.
-Try this full day safari from Penneshaw
+If you don’t have your own car, there are still some options to get to Flinders Chase National Park in the form of day tours which will take you to the best-known attractions and sights.
+Unfortunately, this will limit what you can see, but it will give you a taste.
+Try this full-day tour from Penneshaw

 How Long to Spend in Flinders Chase National Park